Four Fabulous Phases for Designing an Effective eLearning Course

 Demonstration

 This is the key step where an instructional designer’s creativity comes into picture.
 The course must never try to cover too much matter.
-The information must be chunked very carefully without missing on the important points.
-There are many ways to demonstrate what you want to convey.
-Few of them are:
+The information must be chunked very carefully without missing the important points.
+Following instructional design principles, content should be delivered clearly, concisely, and through engaging methods.

 Shown below are few screenshots on how interactivities can be used in demonstration phases.